sanjaykmohanty/Module-2-Challenge-Refactor-VBA-Code-and-Measure-Performance-/README.md

           End If

-          '3c) check if the current row is the last row with the selected ticker 'If the next rowÃ¢â‚¬â„¢s ticker doesnÃ¢â‚¬â„¢t match, increase the tickerIndex.
+          '3c) check if the current row is the last row with the selected ticker 'If the next row ticker does not match, increase the tickerIndex.
           'If  Then

           If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then